Posts

 Image

 The weatherman thinks we will have a high around 80° today but the humidity is supposed to drop a little.
 So we’re going to give it a try, I’m thinking the BRT from Erbie Campground downriver to Adair Cemetery shouldn’t have much elevation change and it is a maintained trail.
-Therefore, this is probably a good choice for a warm weather hike.
-We park at the far east end of Erbie Campground above the canoe access. river vista The trailhead is at the southeast corner of the parking lot, this is where we begin.
-This is the Erbie Campground Spur Trail, that takes us below the road east to the Buffalo River Trail.
+Hopefully this is a good choice for a warm weather hike.
+We park at the far east end of Erbie Campground above the canoe launch access. river vista The trailhead is in the southeast corner of the parking lot, that's where we begin.
+This is the Erbie Campground Spur Trail, which follows below the road east.
 We notice how ‘lush’ everything is getting, thick greenery all around.
-Up some natural stone steps, we soon come to the end of the spur at the intersection with the BRT. plenty of signage along BRT Straight ahead (east) then a sharp turn north and close to the edge of a bluff overlooking the Buffalo River, we pass above a nice pouroff waterfall on our left.
+Up some natural stone steps we soon come to the end of the spur at the intersection with the Buffalo River Trail. plenty of signage along BRT Straight ahead (east), then a turn north and close to the edge of a bluff overlooking th...

 50 Broadwater Hollow to Jones Homesite